POLICIES AND PROCEDURES

-3. Twelve Assembly members, each having one vote on the Assembly, shall be selected at the recommendation of the Assembly Committee on membership, by the University President.
+3. Eleven Assembly members, each having one vote on the Assembly, shall be selected at the recommendation of the Assembly Committee on membership, by the University President.
 Members shall be readily available and open to the needs of all classified employees of the University.
 The term of office for each Assembly member shall be three “Assembly Years.”
 (Assembly year is understood to designate the time from August 1 of one calendar year through July 31 of the following calendar year.)

-4. It is the responsibility of the Assembly member who deems it necessary to forfeit his/her position on the Classified Assembly to notify the chair of the Assembly, in writing, prior to the next scheduled assembly meeting.
+4. It is the responsibility of the Assembly member who deems it necessary to forfeit his/her position on the Classified Assembly to notify the Chair of the Assembly, in writing, prior to the next scheduled Assembly meeting.
 The vacancy will be filled by appointment of the University President upon the recommendation of the Assembly Committee on membership.

-If a representative on the assembly changes jobs, they will be allowed to complete the current classified assembly year.
+If a representative on the Assembly changes jobs, they will be allowed to complete the current classified Assembly year.
 They must continue to represent the original group of people they were appointed to represent.
 At the end of the year, the membership committee must fill the position from the area that needs represented, not the area that the outgoing member presently works for.

 When filling a vacated position, the new member will fulfill the original term of the individual who left, however long that may be.
 At the end of that term, the membership committee will then be responsible for either asking the member to stay and serve their own three year term or to fill the position from the appropriate area.

 5. Areas of constituencies are: